 E2.
-The City code affords the applicant's design team flexibility to create an original design appropriate for the site while ensuring consistency with the Frog Pond West Master Plan, particularly for street trees and the plantings along SW Stafford Road.
+The City code affords the applicant's design team flexibility to create an original design appropriate for the site while ensuring consistency with the Frog Pond West Master Plan, particularly for street trees and landscaping in the public right-of-way.